apache/directory-fortress-commander/README-SECURITY-MODEL.md

  ...
 ```

-- The RBAC roles and perms are stored and used on behalf of business apps.
-For 'typical' RRBAC use cases.
+- RBAC roles and perms are stored and used on behalf of business apps.
+For 'typical' security use cases.
+- RBAC roles are checked by the Spring and Wicket enforcement layers mentioned earlier.
 - The ARBAC roles and perms are checked whenever edits are made to the RBAC policies themselves.
 Like what the Apache Fortress Web does.

 ## 6. Additional Administrative Role-Based Access Control (ARBAC) Checks

-Apache Fortress Web optionally enforces more rigorous checks.
+Fortress Web optionally enforces more rigorous checks.

 - For more on ARBAC checking: [Apache Fortress Rest Security Model](https://github.com/apache/directory-fortress-enmasse/blob/master/README-SECURITY-MODEL.md)
 - By default, ARBAC is disabled in the Apache Fortress Web runtime.